 - Copies of their driver’s license, passport, or Social Security card

-- Signed copy of the company handbook (should be given to them on their first day, not before)
+- Signed copy of the company handbook (This should be given to them on their first day, not before.
+After sharing the handbook, talk about the key topics and answer your new hire’s questions.)

 - Bank information so they can get set up on payroll